lino-framework/book/docs/specs/tinymce.rst

 .. currentmodule:: lino.modlib.tinymce

-The :mod:`lino.modlib.tinymce` plugin activates usage of the TinyMCE editor for HTML text fields (:class:lino.core.fields.RichTextField`) instead of the built-in `Ext.form.HtmlEditor` editor that comes with ExtJS.
+The :mod:`lino.modlib.tinymce` plugin activates usage of the TinyMCE editor for HTML text fields (:class:`lino.core.fields.RichTextField`) instead of the built-in `Ext.form.HtmlEditor` editor that comes with ExtJS.

 .. contents::